jean/sane_plone_addon_template/README.rst

 Plone has a mechanism called *layers*, specifying which add-on and/or theme parts are effective.
-Once your add-on is installed, its layer takes the highest priority in the Plone installation, overriding functionality with lower priority.
+Once your add-on is installed, its layer takes the highest priority in the Plone installation, overriding layers with lower priority.

-Layers are the central element of any well-functioning plug-in architecture, ensuring that add-ons don't step on each others toes, resulting in code conflicts.
+Layers are the central element of any well-functioning plug-in architecture, ensuring that add-ons don't step on each others toes and cause code conflicts.

 Dive into
 ===========